JamesBremner/await/README.md

 A C++ class that looks after setting up non-blocking waits for events to occur and the code to run ( event handlers ) when the events occur.

+No synchronization is required, all the event handlers run in sequence in the same thread.

 No libraries are required, everything is in a single standard C++17 include file `await/include/await.h`

 ## Events